Healthcare & Social Care

 • Studies where IMP risk is no greater than standard care

-Type B/C applications are needed for higher-risk trials including first-in-human studies and novel compounds.
+Full applications (combined MHRA and REC review) are needed for higher-risk trials including first-in-human studies and novel compounds.

 Good Clinical Practice